-I’ve been working at the intersection between insight and design, using ethnography and qualitative research methods to create tools for engagement and service development in a business and planet-centered context.
-I currently work as Design Researcher for Connected Places Catapult and some of the research that I currently led or was involved in contains
+I have always worked across insight and design, using ethnography and qualitative research methods to beter understand trends and people, to create tools for engagement and service development.
+I currently work as Senior Service Designer for Foolproof, where I also actively work towards creating sustainability frameworks for design practitioners.
+Some of the research that I led or was involved in my previous roles contains

 - working with the FCO on post-Brexit innovation partnerships between Ireland and the UK;

 - working on digitisation and innovation of Environmental Impact Assessment;

 - researching and designing innovation within the Housing Monitoring system in a response to the UK’s housing crisis;

 - creating a digital transformation roadmap for one of the City Councils in Northern Ireland;

 My past experience has been in academia, futures research and inclusion.
 I worked with large global financial sector organisations, cities in Europe, the UK and Middle East.

 I’m a co-lead of the Speculative Futures London, a chapter of the Design Futures Initiative.
 Our aim is to create a community of people from all disciplines and walks of life who want to understand and impact the futures, and support each other in finding frameworks to do so.